cmcc6/traceryPoems/README.md

 # traceryPoems
-Json files for tracery editor input.
+Json files to paste into Tracery editor.

-Copy the file content of either poem_1.json or poem_2.json and paste it [here](http://tracery.io/editor/) to see the magic!!
+poem_1.json contains words sourced from Trump's 2019 State of the Union. poem_2.json contains words sourced from the last/most recent SOU speeches of the last four presidents.
+Select the code and paste it [here](http://tracery.io/editor/) to see the magic!!